reyvaz/Analyzing-Rs-mtcars/README.md

 [**CLICK HERE**](https://reyvaz.github.io/Analyzing-Rs-mtcars/mt_cars_lm.html)
-to see full report in html
+to see the report in rendered html

 ## The Effects of Automatic and Manual Transmissions on Fuel Efficiency